RikitoNoto/flutter_animated_icon_button/README.md

 ),
 ```

-This code build the below icon button.
+This code builds the below icon button.